felipegb94/ToFSim/README.md

 The simulation code assumes that there is not multi-path interference.

-Given a ground truth depth or depth map and the location of the ToF sensor with respect to the depth map, this code calculates the brightness measurements that are obtained with a given coding scheme.
-The `Decoding.py` file can take the brightness images and output the depth for each point.

 The script `ToFSinglePixel.py` does the brightness measurements calculations, adds noise, and computes depths.
 If you want to simulate an entire scene you can modify the variable `depth` and change it to a list of depths associated to each point in the scene.
 Make sure that the depths of the scene are within the unambigous depth range of your functions (see `dMax` variable in the script).
-You can control the SNR of the scene by varying: source average power (`pAveSourcePerPixel`), ambient average power (`pAveAmbientPerPixel`), mean albedo/reflectivity (`meanBeta`), integration/exposure time (`T`).
+You can control the signal-to-noise-ratio (SNR) of the scene by varying: source average power (`pAveSourcePerPixel`), ambient average power (`pAveAmbientPerPixel`), mean albedo/reflectivity (`meanBeta`), integration/exposure time (`T`).

 ### Python Environment Setup